 I will start off by saying, Africa is, by far, my favorite travel destination.
-The continent is spectacularly beautiful, the people are friendly, and travel is affordable.
+The continent is spectacularly beautiful, the people are friendly, and travel is relatively affordable.
 Unfortunately, there are a few dangers that must be taken into consideration that you don’t have to worry about as much in other parts of the world.

 - Violent crime in Africa

 - Wild animal safety in Africa